Arthur Lampkin

-Arthur Lampkin (born circa 1938) is an English former professional motorcycle racer.
+Arthur Lampkin (born 30 May 1938) is an English former professional motorcycle racer.
 The oldest son in a Yorkshire motorcycling dynasty, he competed in a variety of off-road motorcycle events such as observed trials, motocross and enduros.

 Motorcycling career

 Born in Kent, England, Lampkin's father moved the family to Silsden, West Yorkshire in 1941.
 He began riding his father's BSA motorcycle even before he was old enough to have a licence.
 Lampkin purchased his first motorcycle from money he had earned from his paper route, and by the age of 18 he had won the British trials national championship.